Can Your House Handle Summer Storms and Electrical Surges?

 As per the Bureau of Meteorology, this summer season, drought conditions are likely to continue across NSW/ACT, with plenty of summer storms to follow.

-Electricity is a basic commodity that each household needs, it is essential for a home to function well specially during this era of advanced technology, however, as important as it is, constant electricity supply in homes can be disrupted and can cause serious inconvenience and damage to appliances.
+Electricity is a basic commodity that each household needs, it is essential for a home to function well especially during this era of advanced technology, however, as important as it is, constant electricity supply in homes can be disrupted and can cause serious inconvenience and damage to appliances.

-Lightning can cause electrical power surges, with the install of a surge diverter you will protect all electrical appliances within the house, these includes television, ovens and other electrical appliances.
+Lightning can cause electrical power surges, with the installation of a surge diverter you will protect all electrical appliances within the house, these include television, ovens and other electrical appliances.

-If you see damage to your wiring, Don’t go outside to check the damage call an electrician, especially during a storm, as fallen power lines are easily concealed and can be deadly.
-Be aware of your homes electrical structure as to prevent sudden electrical shocks, a current over 10 milliamps (0.01 amp) is capable of producing painful to sever shock, currents between 100 and 200 mA (0.1 to 0.2 amp) are lethal.
+If you see damage to your wiring, don’t go outside to check the damage call an electrician, especially during a storm, as fallen power lines are easily concealed and can be deadly.
+Be aware of your home’s electrical structure to prevent sudden electrical shocks, a current over 10 milliamps (0.01 amp) is capable of producing painful to severe shock, and currents between 100 and 200 mA (0.1 to 0.2 amp) are lethal.

 Identify where to turn off the main supply for water, power and gas in an emergency.